About Current Flow State Fly Fishing

 I've fished most of my life.
 I've helped dozens of people, young and old, from CEOs to construction workers, catch their first fish on a fly.
 Nothing gets me more excited than helping others find their passion for this wonderful sport.

-For the past several years, I've been leading fly fishing instruction in Portland Community College's community education program.
-I teach beginners how to fly fish, and lead more experienced anglers on outings here Oregon.
+For the past several years, I've been leading fly-fishing instruction in Portland Community College's community education program.
+I teach absolute beginners how to fly-fish, and lead more experienced anglers on outings here in Oregon.

-I'm not a member of the fly fishing industry.
+I'm not a member of the fly-fishing industry.
 I've never been a guide.
-So I'm always hungry for more, trying to make fly fishing a bigger part of my life.
+I'm always hungry for more, trying to make fly-fishing a bigger part of my life.
 I want to share that enthusiasm and exposure with you.

-My ever-evolving philosophy on fly fishing and life is captured here on Current Flow State, through essays, my library of teaching notes and learning Pillars, and more.
+My ever-evolving philosophy on fly-fishing and life is captured here on Current Flow State, through essays here, our library of teaching notes and how-to learning Pillars, and more.

 Subscribe to get the latest and greatest in your inbox every week.